joerawr/ConvolutedDKBG/README.md

 ConvolutedDKBG
-Docker AWS Method To Update Desktop Background Image
+Docker AWS Method To Update Ubuntu Desktop Background Image

 Project:
 Download Nasa's Astronomy image of the day and reset the background image on my Ubuntu Desktop, in an extremely convoluted, but cost efficient, method using Docker and AWS.